Beatriz Haddad Maia: 2023: WTA 1000 doubles title, top 10, major semifinal in singles

 In her first-round match on the grass courts of the Nottingham Open, she slipped and felt a strong pain in the back of her knee that limited her movement, leaving her with edema in the region.
 She lost the match and had to withdraw from the following week's tournament in Birmingham.
 At the Eastbourne International, she won the first match but was forced to retire from her match against Petra Martić, still due to her knee injury with the score at 4–6, 2–3.

 She made up for these losses by having the best campaign of her career at Wimbledon.
 Haddad won the first three matches and reached the fourth round, during which she was forced to retire due to a lower back injury.

 At the US Open, she advanced into the doubles quarterfinals, before losing in a close match to former champions Laura Siegemund and Vera Zvonareva.

-Haddad won both tournaments at the 2023 WTA Elite Trophy, in doubles partnered with Veronika Kudermetova.
+Haddad won both tournaments at the 2023 WTA Elite Trophy, becoming the first player to win both titles at the Elite Trophy's history and also to do so in the same edition of the tournament.
+In doubles she partnered with Veronika Kudermetova and together they defeated Miyu Kato and Aldila Sutjiadi in the final with a score of a double 6–3.
+At the singles draw she defeated Zheng Qinwen in two sets that went to a tiebreak.
 She finished the season at No. 11, her best end of the season ranking.